-By the way, you can make your own system for organization.
-Since I knew I wanted to use these for the whole year, I knew I needed a way to color code them.
+By the way, you can make your own system for the organization.
+Since I knew I wanted to use these for the whole year, I knew I needed a way to color-code them.
 I am going to show my strategy and my reasoning.

 Also, we included the double consonant endings, along with the final -ck sound.
-These are on the purple.
-I know -ck isn’t a double ending sound, but in a way it is since the c and k can both make the same sound.
+These are in purple.
+I know -ck isn’t a double-ending sound, but in a way, it is since the c and k can both make the same sound.

-Additionally, I debated the stick color for the bossy r sounds, but settled on orange.
-I didn’t want them to remain red since the r isn’t a vowel, so I though orange gave them their own color for easy finding and usage.
+Additionally, I debated the stick color for the bossy r sounds but settled on orange.
+I didn’t want them to remain red since the r isn’t a vowel, so I thought orange gave them their own color for easy finding and usage.

 Ready for Phonics Fun with Sound Sticks

-First, don’t give your students all their sound sticks at one!
+First, don’t give your students all their sound sticks at once!
 NO WAY.